whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	- Lost
 		- S01E07
 			- 00:03:30
 				- Charlie Pace is giving a confessional about having relations with a couple of women and the priest states "we all have our temptations, but giving in to them...thats your choice.
-As we live our lives...its really nothing more than a series of choices, isn't it?"
+As we live our lives...its really nothing more than a series of choices, isn"t it?"

 Making choices
 	- Lost
 		- S01E07
 			- 00:06:00
-				- John Locke and Charlie are out in the jungle and John is talking to Charlie about choices and Charlie's drug use
+				- John Locke and Charlie are out in the jungle and John is talking to Charlie about choices and Charlie"s drug use

 The Moth (the name of the episode) - but also THE POINT
 	- Lost